- University >

 Hospital logistics 4.0 - current and future logistic challenges and solutions

-prof Dr. Monika Maria Möhring, Department of Management and Communication -
+Prof. Dr. Monika Maria Möhring, Department of Management and Communication -

 Hospital logistics 4.0 using the example of the University Hospital in Frankfurt